soulflyer/image-search/README.md

 ### Command line

 image-search can be called from the command line for simple queries.
+I build it with `lein bin` which creates the executable and moves it to `~/bin/image-search`.
+It can also be built using `lein uberjar` and run with `java -jar target/image-search-0.1.0-standalone.jar` or something similar.

 This one will return a count of all images taken in 2015 with an ISO of 640

     image-search -c -y 2015 -i 640